 The ATO has stated that it will provide one chance before applying a penalty in the following circumstances;

-• we will not apply failure to lodge on time penalties for late lodgment of income tax returns and activity statements.
+- We will not apply failure to lodge on time penalties for late lodgement of income tax returns and activity statements.

 The changes would not be available to those who demonstrated reckless or dishonest behaviour and those who disengage and cease communicating with the ATO during an audit or review.
 All small businesses would receive a clear explanation of how the error occurred and understand what they need to do to get things right in the future After a defined period of time (i.e. a three or four year financial cycle) the opportunity would be reset.
 Given the frequency of reporting for activity statements, when considering late lodgement penalties this set period may be different for income tax returns and activity statements.

 After the one chance opportunity has been provided, failure to lodge on time would automatically apply if lodgment was not received by the due date The ATO has focused on these particular penalties because they represent the majority of penalties imposed on small businesses in 2015.

 In 2015, for all false or misleading statements in income tax returns and activity statements, there were approximately:

 - 22,000 (57%) penalties imposed on small businesses

 - 13,000 (34%) penalties imposed on individual clients, and over 50% of all failure to take reasonable care penalty transactions for small business and individuals was under $2000.

 - 83% of all failure to lodge on time penalties were imposed on small business clients and 11% on individuals.

 - Failure to take reasonable care: This is the lowest level of penalty (25% of the shortfall amount) for a false or misleading statement.
 It is applied when a client has not made a reasonable effort or taken reasonable care to comply with tax law.
 A higher penalty is applied if a client is grossly careless or shows disregard to the risk of their errors or indifference to the consequences of their actions.